-A full range of academic support continues to be offered virtually in fall 2020.
+A full range of academic support continues to be offered virtually in spring 2021.
 Tutoring and course review sessions through Academic Commons will be offered in an online format.
 Writing and research consultations will also be available online.
 Coaching, offered through the Office of Student Success will also be available in a virtual format.

 I have a disability that makes remote learning difficult.
 What can I do?